 Micro Betting Explained

-Typical examples of micro-bet options in baseball include wagering on batting results, individual pitches, or specific innings during live games.
-For example, “Will the next pitch be a ball, strike, or in play?”
+Typical examples in baseball include wagering on batting results, individual pitches, or specific innings.
+For example, “Will the next pitch be a ball or a strike”?
 “How fast will the next pitch be?”
 “Will the next at-bat be a single, double, home run, or perhaps a walk or out?”

-It is important to note that micro bets often depend on luck since the action is usually face-paced.
+Note that micro bets often depend on luck since the action is fast-paced.

 How to Read Micro Bets Odds